Pequin pepper: Climate

-From sea level, it is located up to 1300 m.
-In the types of vegetation where it can found in; high evergreen and low evergreen rainforest, low deciduous forest, deciduous forest and generally secondary vegetation derived from them.
+The plant is found at elevations between sea level and 1300 meters, in high evergreen and low evergreen rainforests, low deciduous forests, and deciduous forests.

 The populations of wild chili are widely distributed throughout the Mexican territory.
-It is possible to find them in undisturbed sites of the low deciduous forest, as well as along the roads, in orchards, pastures and under the remaining vegetation on the banks of cultivation fields.
-In order to grow properly it must have a daily temperature between 18- 30 ° C, with a night range of 15 to 21 ° C, the minimum range for germination and seedling growth is 15 ° C. The necessary conditions for its development are under shade or semi-shade, low brightness, shallow ground.
+It is possible to find them in undisturbed sites of the low deciduous forest, as well as along roads, in orchards, pastures and under the remaining vegetation on the banks of cultivation fields.
+In order to grow properly it must have a daily temperature between 18 and 30 °C, with a night range of 15 to 21 °C, the minimum range for germination and seedling growth is 15 °C. The necessary conditions for its development are under shade or semi-shade, low brightness, shallow ground.
 Its height, branching and radical system increases if the luminosity is low.
 If damaged by frost, pruning off the top may allow for the plant to sprout again if the roots were not damaged.